Tips to naturally lower cholesterol

 - Other fermented cabbage foods

-Numerous cohort studies have linked higher intake of polyphenol rich foods with lower total cholesterol, LDL and heart disease.
-The beneficial affect on cholesterol appeared to be synergistic appeared to be synergistic flavonoids rich foods are combined with isoflavones and plant sterols (see below).
-As well as heart disease, these natural chemicals have numerous health benefits particularly in the reduction of chronic diseases which affect humans including diabetes (read more), dementia, arthritis (read more) and Parkinson’s disease.
+Numerous cohort studies have linked higher intake of polyphenol-rich foods with lower total cholesterol, LDL and heart disease.
+As well as lowering the risk of heart disease, these natural chemicals also have numerous health benefits, particularly in the reduction of chronic diseases which affect humans including diabetes (read more), dementia, arthritis (read more) and Parkinson’s disease.
 Foods with high polyphenol content include:

 - Leafy green vegetables